-At first it may seem daunting to try and choose between the various brands of self contained dental units available.
+When reviewing portable dental delivery systems, it may seem daunting to try and choose between all the various brands of self contained dental units available.
 Prices can vary widely with some seemingly too good to be true to even higher priced units not always being clear on what and how well they work.
-The purpose of this article is to simplify the purchase decision and explain some of the mechanical features and what to look for when comparing different models of portable dental units for your office or portable dentistry.
+The purpose of this article is to simplify the purchase decision and explain some of the mechanical features and what to look for when comparing and reviewing different models of portable dental units for your office or portable dentistry.

 Look for these specific features when evaluating a portable dental delivery system:

 High Grade Compressor and Vacuum Pumps – Higher quality pumps are made with greater precision and the dynamic balancing of the motors and piston will make them run smoother.
 This smoother operation is the key to beginning with proper construction to eliminate vibration at its source.

 Engineered Isolation Mounts – The best way to mount pumps requires not only stable and secure connection to keep the pumps from moving around but also need to eliminate transfer of vibration from the pumps to the chassis.
 Rubber mounts do a fine job of securing the pump but don’t do very well at absorbing vibration.
 Improved dynamic mounting is higher quality and eliminates a high percentage of vibration.